khalid0n/budget-automation-Gsheets/README.md

 Automated Monthly Budget Tracking (expenses, income) with Google Sheet template. the idea is the following:
 1. read from your bank statement using [pandas](https://pandas.pydata.org/), fetch transaction values
-2. populate these info to a monthly budget sheet om said values.
+2. populate these info to a monthly budget sheet on said values.

 ### Why ?
 suppose you want to track your monthly budget. you would -probably- manually log every transaction which can be a tedious task.